ShanandaDokka/RepairIt/README.md

 * Flutter installed locally: Make sure Flutter is installed and properly set up in your environment.
 Verify by running flutter doctor to ensure all dependencies are met.
 * API key for Gemini: Obtain your Gemini API key, which will be used for fetching data within the app.
 * API key for google maps: This is not required, but we will not be able to provide specific repair shops near you without this API key.
+* API key for techspecs: This is not required, but the app calls techspec API to verify that laptop and phone models inputted by the user are valid (throws error otherwise).
+We do not provide our key to the public.

 ## Demo
 1. Start by cloning this repo on your local machine: